cskmnrpt/blog/content/posts/what_is_a_good_life.md

 The hardest part about these questions is how subjective they are.
 What feels meaningful to me might look ridiculous to you.
 We all live from the center of our own tiny universes, staring at life from our personal front row seat.

 I once heard someone say: “When an truth speaking person says something, it just happens.”
-It's a big of clever wordplay, really.
+It's a bit of clever wordplay, really.
 The point was that honesty has weight.
 If you only say what feels deeply true, then when it leaves your mouth, it’s already half-real.
 Or maybe it was just a fancy way of saying “don’t lie.”
 I’m not sure.

 Here’s my honesty: most of my inspiration has come from the internet.
 That’s equal parts blessing and curse.
 The good side is I’ve seen glimpses of greatness.
 The bad side is they’ve left me stranded in a weird in-between.
 Too aware to settle into mediocrity, too lazy, or maybe too scared, to chase greatness myself.